ixtendio/gofre/README.md

 Common pre middleware 1 - after processing the request
 ```

-The _middleware_ package includes the following middlewares:
+The _middleware_ package includes the following implementations:

 * **Panic** - handles the panic and converts them to an error
 * **ErrResponse** - converts an error to an HTTP answer